-Information Technology and Data Analysis in Real Estate Staff Contact: Dr O Greste
+Information Technology and Data Analysis in Real Estate Staff Contact: Dr Ojars Greste UOC6 HPW3 S1

 This course provides students with a working knowledge of various commonly used information technology and statistical techniques in real estate economics.
-More specifically, the course focuses on nature and scope of information technology for real estate industry, and on practical aspects of statistical model building.
-The emphasis is on data communication and network, data measurement and presentation, descriptive statistics, probability theory and probability distributions, samples and populations, hypothesis testing, multiple regression, introduction to time series analysis, forecasting, and index numbers.
+The information technology component of the course focuses on the nature and scope of information technology for the real estate industry.
+Topics covered include data communications network technologies, spreadsheets, data bases, applications for feasibility studies, property management, and facilities management.
+The data analysis component deals with practical aspects of statistical model building.
+The emphasis is on data measurement and presentation, descriptive statistics, probability theory and probability distributions, samples and populations, hypothesis testing, multiple regression, introduction to time series analysis, forecasting, and index numbers.